sueszli/blog/phd stats.md

 <br><br>

-## paths and probabilities
+# paths and probabilities

-the computing research association's "taulbee survey" [^5] offers key insights into our query:
+the computing research association's taulbee survey [^5] provides some insights into the landscape of phd employment in computer science, shedding light on career trajectories and probabilities.

-> “The CRA Taulbee Survey is the principal source of information on the […] employment of Ph.D.s in […] computer science […] and in providing salary […] data […] in North America.“

-here are the essential findings:

 - **only around 2% secure tenure positions:**